endurodave/DelegateMQ/docs/DETAILS.md

 Follow these steps to integrate DelegateMQ into a project.

-Set the desired DMQ options and include `DelegateMQ.cmake` within your `CMakeLists.txt` file.
+Set the desired DMQ build options and include `DelegateMQ.cmake` within your `CMakeLists.txt` file.

 ```
 # Set build options